FEISystems/ms-macwis-prototype/README.md

 Our team relied on the following artifacts to create the prototype:

 *	**Staffing Plan:** Greater detail about the team and roles can be found in [Section III.
 Team Structure](#iii----team-structure)
 *	**Sprint Schedule:** After an initial planning sprint (Sprint 0), we conducted three one-week sprints.
-A summary of sprint schedule and activities are included | [Sprint Schedule](./artifacts/Sprint Schedule/Sprint_Schedule.pdf)
+A summary of sprint schedule and activities are included in the [Sprint Schedule](./artifacts/Sprint Schedule/Sprint_Schedule.pdf)
 *	**Research and Discovery:** We gathered feedback from prospective system users to enhance the prototype.
-The research and discovery phase is described in greater detail in section [Section IV.
+The research and discovery phase is described in greater detail in [Section IV.
 Research and Discovery](#iv-research-and-discovery)
 *	**Design Notes/Specifications:** We followed Bootstrap design and U.S. Digital Service playbook guidelines.
-The process is described in greater detail in section [Section V. Design](#v--design)
+The process is described in greater detail in [Section V. Design](#v--design)
-*	**Wireframes:** Design notes and Wireframes can be found | [Wireframes](./artifacts/Wireframes)
+*	**Wireframes:** Design notes and Wireframes can be found [here](./artifacts/Wireframes)
-*	**User Stories and Acceptance Criteria:** We expanded the vendor challenge user story to include additional scenarios and for each user story, we developed acceptance criteria | [User Stories](./artifacts/User Stories/User_Stories.pdf)
+*	**User Stories and Acceptance Criteria:** We expanded the vendor challenge user story to include additional scenarios and for each user story, we developed acceptance criteria, see [User Stories](./artifacts/User Stories/User_Stories.pdf)
-*	**Definition of Done:** We used a checklist for the definition of done | [Definition of Done Checklist](./artifacts/Definition of Done Checklist/Definition_of_Done_Checklist.pdf)
+*	**Definition of Done:** We used a checklist for the definition of done, see [Definition of Done Checklist](./artifacts/Definition of Done Checklist/Definition_of_Done_Checklist.pdf)
-*	**Meeting Notes:** In addition to daily meetings, notes from several Design, Development, and User Interview meetings are included | [Meeting Notes](./artifacts/Meeting Notes)
+*	**Meeting Notes:** In addition to daily meetings, notes from several Design, Development, and User Interview meetings are included in the [Meeting Notes](./artifacts/Meeting Notes)
-*	**Frameworks and Libraries Used:** A description of the prototype frameworks and libraries used and why they were employed is located in [Architecture and Frameworks Section](#c--architecture-and-frameworks).
-The prototype framework and libraries are included in GitHub, <LINK to GitHub location>.
+*	**Frameworks and Libraries Used:** A description of the prototype frameworks and libraries used and why they were employed is located in the [Architecture and Frameworks Section](#c--architecture-and-frameworks).
+The prototype framework and libraries are included in this [repository](https://github.com/FEISystems/ms-macwis-prototype).
-*	**Test Scripts and Cases:** Quality Assurance (QA) activities included creating test cases (actors, preconditions, and test steps) as well as test scripts (actions, expected results, and test results in a Pass/Fail format) are shown | [Test Cases](./artifacts/Test Cases/Test_Cases.xlsx)
+*	**Test Scripts and Cases:** Quality Assurance (QA) activities included creating test cases (actors, preconditions, and test steps) as well as test scripts (actions, expected results, and test results in a Pass/Fail format) are shown in the [Test Cases](./artifacts/Test Cases/Test_Cases.xlsx)
 *	**Data Assumptions:** We enhanced the vendor challenge dataset by adding columns for data requested by both caseworkers and users interviewed during the research phase.
 The type of data added was based on what would be feasible to obtain from information provided in a child care license per the Mississippi State Department of Health’s Guide, “How to Get a Child Care License.”
 Mock data was added for illustration purposes.
-More detail can be found | [Data_Assumptions](./artifacts/Data Assumptions/Data_Assumptions.pdf)
+More detail can be found in the [Data Assumptions](./artifacts/Data Assumptions/Data_Assumptions.pdf)

 ##  C.	Functional Description of Prototype Components
 Based on our research and the SME interviews that we conducted, the needs and the level of expertise of the two types of prototype users, caseworkers and parents, will vary.